The OUUC Health and Safety Task Force

 A New Agreement for These Difficult Times

-The Capacity Task Group also felt that placing our highest priority on protecting our community calls for a new agreement among us, one that is specific to pandemic conditions.
+The Health and Safety Task Force also felt that placing our highest priority on protecting our Beloved Community calls for a new agreement among us, one that is specific to pandemic conditions.
 It drafted the following document:

 OUUC Agreement for Times of Pandemic